+120. Relief of lessee against refusal of lessor to grant a renewal or to assure the reversion -(1) In this section, unless the context otherwise requires, "lease", and "lessor" have the same meanings respectively as in section 117.

+(2) This section applies to leases made either before or after the commencement of this Act, and has effect with respect to any lease despite any stipulation to the contrary and despite the expiry of the term of the lease.

+(3) If :

-- 120. Relief of lessee against refusal of lessor to grant a renewal or to assure the reversion -(1) In this section, unless the context otherwise requires, "lease", and "lessor" have the same meanings respectively as in section 117. - (2) This section applies to leases made either before or after the commencement of this Act, and has effect with respect to any lease despite any stipulation to the contrary and despite the expiry of the term of the lease. - (3) If: - (a) by any lease to which this section applies the lessor has covenanted or agreed with the lessee that, subject to the performance or fulfilment of certain covenants, conditions, or agreements by the lessee, the lessor will- - (i) on the expiry of the lease grant to the lessee a renewal of the lease or a new lease of the demised premises; or the lessee may in any action (whether brought by the lessor or the lessee and whether brought before or after the commencement of this Act), or by proceeding otherwise instituted, apply to the Court for relief.
+(a) by any lease to which this section applies the lessor has covenanted or agreed with the lessee that, subject to the performance or fulfilment of certain covenants, conditions, or agreements by the lessee, the lessor will-

+(i) on the expiry of the lease grant to the lessee a renewal of the lease or a new lease of the demised premises; or the lessee may in any action (whether brought by the lessor or the lessee and whether brought before or after the commencement of this Act), or by proceeding otherwise instituted, apply to the Court for relief.

-- (ii) whether upon the expiry of the lease or at any time previous thereto assure to the lessee the lessor's reversion expectant on the lease; and - (b) the lessor has refused to grant that renewal or that new lease or to assure that reversion, as the case may be, on the ground that the lessee has failed to perform or fulfil the covenants, conditions, and agreements, or any of them, -
+(ii) whether upon the expiry of the lease or at any time previous thereto assure to the lessee the lessor's reversion expectant on the lease; and

+(b) the lessor has refused to grant that renewal or that new lease or to assure that reversion, as the case may be, on the ground that the lessee has failed to perform or fulfil the covenants, conditions, and agreements, or any of them, - on the same terms and conditions in all respects as if all the covenants, conditions, and agreements aforesaid had been duly performed and fulfilled.

-- (4) The Court, having regard to all the circumstances of the case, may grant or refuse relief as it thinks fit, and in particular may decree, order, or adjudge: - (a) that the lessor shall grant to the lessee a renewal of his or her lease or a new lease, as the case may require; or - (b) that the lessor's covenant or agreement to assure the reversion ought to be specifically performed and carried into execution, and that the lessor shall execute such assurances as the Court thinks proper for that purpose, -
+(4) The Court, having regard to all the circumstances of the case, may grant or refuse relief as it thinks fit, and in particular may decree, order, or adjudge:

+- (a) that the lessor shall grant to the lessee a renewal of his or her lease or a new lease, as the case may require; or - (b) that the lessor's covenant or agreement to assure the reversion ought to be specifically performed and carried into execution, and that the lessor shall execute such assurances as the Court thinks proper for that purpose, -